CS126SP20/final-project-angelalzhao/DEVELOPMENT.md

 - **4/24/20** Displayed menu text
 - User can now select their difficulty level and press S to begin the game

+- **4/26/20** Started working on game logic
+- Started working on creating tiles
+- Still need to create the board/game engine